canonical/k8s-snap/docs/src/tutorial/kubectl.md

 Before you begin, make sure you have the following:

-- A bootstrapped Canonical K8s cluster (See [insert link]...)
+- A bootstrapped Canonical Kubernetes cluster (See [insert link]...)

 ### 1. The Kubectl Command

-This commands interacts with the Kubernetes API server (kube-apiserver) and is the most commonly used command when working with Kubernetes, so let's take some time to familiarize ourselves with it.
+The kubectl communicates with the [Kubernetes API server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).

-The `kubectl` command included with Canonical K8s is built from the original upstream source into the `k8s` snap you have installed.
+The `kubectl` command included with Canonical Kubernetes is built from the original upstream source into the `k8s` snap you have installed.

 ### 2. How To Use Kubectl

-You can access kubectl with the following command:
+To access kubectl, run the following command:

 ```
-sudo k8s kubectl
+sudo k8s kubectl <command>
 ```

 Note: Only control plane nodes can use the `kubectl` command.
 Worker nodes do not have access to this command.

 ### 3. Configuration

-In Canonical K8s, the `kubeconfig` file that is being read to display the configuration when you run `kubectl config view` lives at `/snap/k8s/current/k8s/config/kubeconfig`.
+In Canonical Kubernetes, the `kubeconfig` file that is being read to display the configuration when you run `kubectl config view` lives at `/snap/k8s/current/k8s/config/kubeconfig`.
 You can change this by setting a `KUBECONFIG` environment variable or passing the `--kubeconfig` flag to a command.

+To find out more, you can visit [the official kubeconfig documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

 ### 4. Viewing objects

 Let's review what was created in the Getting Started guide.

-Let's see what pods were created when we enabled the `network` and `dns` components.
+To see what pods were created when we enabled the `network` and `dns` components:

 ```
 sudo k8s kubectl get pods -o wide -n kube-system